 General Impressions of the Kameng Boots:

-The Kameng Boots by Mishmi Takin are made in Poland, designed for hot and wet environments, and built to be both breathable and waterproof.
+The Kameng Boots by Mishmi Takin are made in Romania, designed for hot and wet environments, and built to be both breathable and waterproof.

 - 2 lb 12 oz (per pair)

 - OrthoLite foot-bed

 - 100% waterproof and extremely breathable eVent membrane

 - Water resistant Suede + Cordura upper for abrasion resistance and durability